- Preparing for Graduate School

 The Community of Scholars Program works towards creating an institutional environment that supports the academic and professional success of graduate students who have historically been under-represented in academia.
 COSP assists students (US citizens and permanent residents) to more fully participate in the University; develop supportive relationships with advisors and mentors; build a sense of community through academic seminars and professional development workshops; and connect students to the Twin Cities community through research, teaching and civic engagement opportunities.
 For further information please refer to the COSP Website.

-The deadline to request and submit an application to receive the grant is December 15; be aware that some programs may have an earlier deadline.
+The deadline for Fall 2017 applicants to request and submit an application to receive the grant is December 15; be aware that some programs may have an earlier deadline.
 For students with earlier deadlines than December 15, we would not pay for application fees after the Program deadline.
 If your deadline is after December 15 and you need more time, students can opt to pay and submit their own application.
 Please note that the application fee grants are a cost to the Office of Graduate Admissions.
 As funds are limited, application fee grants are not available after the deadline date.

 Students need to be in contact with our Office at least two weeks before their Program deadline to determine eligibility.
 We want to help with the application process and introduce them to their Program(s).